Ledger’s Staking Glossary

-Once each new block is validated, the users who contributed to the pool get a share of the reward proportionate to their delegated coins, while the delegate retains a commission.
+After the validation of each new block, the users who contributed to the pool get a share of the reward proportionate to their delegated coins, while the delegate retains a commission.

-The entire process takes place while the users’ coins remain in their crypto wallet – although they are committed to the delegate, they remain in the crypto wallet of the user.
+The entire process takes place while the users’ coins remain in their crypto wallet.
+Although they commit to the delegate, they remain in the crypto wallet of the user.

 No matter how well you understand the process, staking has no simple “on and off” switch.
 The process of staking your coins is book-ended by transition periods, otherwise known as the “bonding” and “unbonding” period.